felixarntz/ai-services/docs/Accessing-AI-Services-in-JavaScript.md

 }
 ```

+Alternatively to hard-coding `'ai-services/ai'` for the store name, you can reference `aiServices.ai.store` from the `aiServices` JavaScript global.

 Note that any of the selectors may temporarily return `undefined`, which should be interpreted as that the services are being loaded. **A return value of `undefined` does not mean that something was not found.** For that, the value `null` is used.

 For more specific examples with explanations, see the following sections.